yum-food/TaSTT/README.md

    1. ~~Error detection & correction.~~ DONE
    2. ~~Text-to-text interface.
 Type in terminal, show in game.~~ DONE
    3. ~~Speech-to-text interface.
 Speak out loud, show in game.~~ DONE
-   4. Translation into non-English.
-Whisper natively supports translating N languages into English, but not the other way around.
+   4. ~~Translation into non-English.
+Whisper natively supports translating N languages into English, but not the other way around.~~ DONE
    5. Display text in overlay.
 Enables (1) lower latency view of TaSTT's transcription state; (2) checking transcriptions ahead of time; (3) checking transcriptions without having to see the board in game.